WisaniShilumani/easyroll/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## More
+This project works under the following assumptions
+1. The only CRUD operations are the ones briefed
+2. Currency is constant and is in rands
+3. The slip is to be generated in tabular form as per example
+4. A local stage is adequate for its use
+5. The search should search and filter locally